Music of Detroit: Pop

-R&B/Soul (Fortune & Motown Records)
+R&B/Soul

 One of the highlights of Detroit's musical history was the success of Motown Records during the 1960s and early 1970s.
 The label was founded in the late 1950s was founded by auto plant worker Berry Gordy, and was originally known as Tamla Records.
 As Motown, it became home to some of the most popular recording acts in the world, including Marvin Gaye, The Temptations, Stevie Wonder, Diana Ross & The Supremes, Smokey Robinson & The Miracles, The Four Tops, Martha Reeves & the Vandellas, Edwin Starr, Little Willie John, The Contours and The Spinners.

 Even before Motown, Detroit had an active R&B and soul community.
 In 1955, the influential soul singer Little Willie John made his debut, and throughout the 1950s and early 1960s, Detroit-based R&B label Fortune Records enjoyed success with Nolan Strong & The Diablos and their hit songs "The Wind", "Mind Over Matter", and "The Way You Dog Me Around".
 Smokey Robinson noted in his biography that Strong's high tenor was his biggest vocal influence.
 Strong is remembered on the 2010 album Daddy Rockin Strong: A Tribute to Nolan Strong & The Diablos – a tribute compilation that features current rock and roll bands covering Diablos songs.
 The album was compiled and released by The Wind Records and Norton Records.

 In 1956, notable blues and R&B singer Zeffrey "Andre" Williams recorded a string of singles for Fortune, including the song "Bacon Fat."
 In 1961, Nathaniel Mayer & Fabulous Twilights hit the charts with "Village of Love," which became one of Fortune's top-selling singles.
 Mayer recorded a string of popular 45s for Fortune, even once performing on Dick Clark's American Bandstand.

 In 1959, The Falcons (featuring Wilson Pickett and Eddie Floyd) had a hit with "You're So Fine".
 Also that year, Jackie Wilson had his first hit with "Reet Petite", which was co-written by a young Berry Gordy Jr. The Volumes had a hit single in 1962 for Chex Records with the single "I Love You".
-That same year singer/songwriter Barbara Lewis had a hit with the single "Hello Stranger.", while Gino Washington had cross-racial appeal and achieved Midwest hits in 1963 and 1964 with "Out of This World" and "Gino Is a Coward".
+That same year singer/songwriter Barbara Lewis had a hit with the single "Hello Stranger", while Gino Washington had cross-racial appeal and achieved Midwest hits in 1963 and 1964 with "Out of This World" and "Gino Is a Coward".

 Several other Detroit artists became nationally known without the help of Motown.
 Perhaps the best known of such artists was Aretha Franklin.
 Other non-Motown acts included The Capitols with their 1966 hit "Cool Jerk" and Darrell Banks with "Open the Door to Your Heart".
 The following year, J.J Barnes had his biggest hit with "Baby Please Come Back Home".